Looking for the top things to do in Wolverhampton UK?

 6. Visit Bilston Craft Gallery

-Another one of the best things to do in Wolverhampton for free is to pop down to the Bilston Craft Gallery.
-Situated in the historic town of Bilston, just outside of Wolverhampton, the gallery showcases the work of local and national artists and craftspeople.
+Another one of the best things to do in Wolverhampton for free is to pop down to the Bilston Craft Gallery for an afternoon of art and crafts, just outside Wolverhampton.

 7. Walk along the Wolverhampton Canal

-Taking a walk along the Wolverhampton Canal is one of the more relaxing things to do in Wolverhampton for free and an opportunity to enjoy the natural beauty of the area.
-The canal runs through the city, passing through parks and green spaces as well as residential and industrial areas.
+Taking a walk along the scenic Wolverhampton Canal is one of the more relaxing things to do in Wolverhampton and an opportunity to enjoy the natural beauty of the area.

 8. Enjoy the city’s International Cuisine

 Wolverhampton is well known for its range of various eateries, restaurants, and food shops catering to different cuisines from around the world.
 You’ll find Turkish and Lebanese kebab houses as well as popular Punjabi, Chinese and Thai restaurants.
-There are English and Irish pubs, Jamaican takeaways, and food shops catering to the local Polish and Filipino communities, and many more nationalities right here in the city.
+There are English and Irish pubs, Jamaican takeaways, and food shops catering to the local Polish and Filipino communities, and many more nationalities all around the city.

 Is there a good selection of food and drink in Wolverhampton?